 Mrs India 2019 2020 Winner Priyanka Abhishek to Represent India on Mrs Planet 2019

-Mrs India 2019 2020 Winner Priyanka Abhishek who was Crowned at Seventh Edition of Mrs India by Mrs India Pageants and Productions Pvt Ltd Directed by Deepali Phadnis on 16th September 2019 at Chennai.
-Sixty Mrs India 2019 2020 finalists participated from across India, where they underwent various rounds, grooming and training sessions right from Traditional Art to Martial art , Hair Make-up and various theme oriented Photo and Video shoots which are very Signature of Mrs India Pageants.
+Mrs India 2019-2020 winner Priyanka Abhishek who was crowned at the seventh edition of Mrs India by Mrs India Pageants and Productions Pvt Ltd Directed by Deepali Phadnis on September 16 2019, at Chennai.

-Mrs India 2019 2020 Priyanka Abhishek is Aesthetic Dental Surgeon, National Level High Board diver, Mother of two is totally an artist at heart.
-She is Fine Art Speed Glitter painter which is one of rarest art forms across the World.
-She showcased her art of painting in Talent Round hosted at Mrs India 2019 2020 National Grand Finale where she finished her Glitter Painting in just 90 Seconds which is record itself.
-Upside Down Speed Glitter Painting is forte of Mrs India 2019 2020.
+Chennai (Tamil Nadu) [India], Oct 31(ANI/BusinessWire India): Mrs India 2019-2020 winner Priyanka Abhishek who was crowned at the seventh edition of Mrs India by Mrs India Pageants and Productions Pvt Ltd Directed by Deepali Phadnis on September 16 2019, at Chennai.
+Sixty Mrs India 2019-2020 finalists participated from across India, where they underwent various rounds, grooming and training sessions right from traditional art to martial art, hair make-up and various theme oriented photo and video shoots which are very signature of Mrs India Pageants.

-Now after winning National Grand Finals of Mrs India 2019 2020, Priyanka Abhishek is all set to represent India on World Finals of Mrs Planet to be hosted in Sofia Bulgaria from 2-November 2019 till 9th November.
+Mrs India 2019-2020 Priyanka Abhishek is aesthetic dental surgeon, national-level high board diver, mother of two is totally an artist at heart.
+She is a fine art speed glitter painter which is one of rarest art forms across the world.
+She showcased her art of painting in Talent Round hosted at Mrs India 2019-2020 National Grand Finale where she finished her glitter painting in just 90 seconds which is record itself.
+Upside down speed glitter painting is a forte of Mrs India 2019-2020.

-In this round, Priyanka Abhishek draped two sarees which are more than 90 Years Old.
-These sarees are the Heritage that she received from her Great Great Mother in law after the wedding as sign of heritage perseverance.
-Wearing these saris on my most important moment of life on Mrs India 2019 2020 Grand finale was best thing ever happened in my life.
-I felt like I am wearing blessings of my Great Mother in law as I was very close to her specially after coming first time to my new home.
+In this round, Priyanka Abhishek draped two sarees which are more than 90 years old.
+These sarees are the Heritage that she received from her great mother in law after the wedding as a sign of heritage perseverance.
+Wearing these sarees on my most important moment of life on Mrs India 2019 2020 grand finale was the best thing ever happened in my life.
+I felt like I am wearing blessings of my great mother in law as I was very close to her especially after coming the first time to my new home.

-Being painter at heart she wanted to give tribute to Legendry Painter Raja Ravi Verma, Which she gave in her Own Unique way this time she didn’t paint, but walked herself like a painting.
-Her Unique look inspired by Raja Ravi Varma’s painting of Maharashtrian Woman was so refreshing and breathtaking.
-She looked like Animated Doll with Neck Movements and sparkling eyes.
+Being painter at heart she wanted to give tribute to legendary Painter Raja Ravi Verma, Which she gave in her own unique way this time she didn't paint but walked herself like a painting.
+Her Unique look inspired by Raja Ravi Varma's painting of Maharashtrian woman was so refreshing and breathtaking.
+She looked like an animated doll with neck movements and sparkling eyes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)